-The Recognition of Noongar Boodjar Culture and History Through Welcome to Country and acknowledgment of Country Policy does not give rise to any financial/budget implications.
+The Recognition of Noongar Boodjar Culture and History Through Welcome to Country and acknowledgment of Country Policy have no financial/budget implications.

 The City's Policies are reviewed in order to provide clear direction to Administration on matters that require the application of Council discretion or the exercise of a function under which authorisation may, or is to, be given or give direction to the City to align with community values and aspirations.